tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-8-lesson-1-hands-on.md

 #### Conclusion

 You've now seen how to use AWS CloudFormation to not only deploy resources but also to manage more complex scenarios involving security settings and networking.
-This hands-on experience is crucial for understanding the full capabilities of CloudFormation and enhancing your skills in cloud infrastructure management.
+This hands-on experience is important for understanding the full capabilities of CloudFormation and enhancing your skills in cloud infrastructure management.

 ---